 In the world of vegetable gardening, there is nothing quite like the taste of fresh home grown tomatoes.
-The taste of them leaves the store bought variety far behind.
+The flavor of the ones you grow leaves the store bought variety far behind.
 Home grown tomatoes are so plump and sweet, just full of flavor and freshness.
 However, growing great tomatoes doesn’t happen just by putting a few plants into the ground and turning on the hose.
-In spite of this, anyone can master growing great tomatoes by following a few simple dos and don’ts.
+But anyone can master growing great tomatoes by following a few simple dos and don’ts.

 So get ready to choose your favorite variety, start them off in the right way and control common tomato problems before they start.
 Follow these tips and you will guarantee top bragging rights this year!